fwsa-devops/Articles/Ruby - Variables.md

 def myFunction
 		foo = "This is a local variable"
 		_bar = "This is also a local variable"
+		# to declare a constant variables, the variable name is written in Uppercase
-		FOO = "This is a constant local variable" end
+		# FOO = "This is a constant local variable"
+end
 ```